libmapper/libmapper/doc/how_to_compile_and_run.md

 ### Testing

-As mentioned, you can test libmapper by running the test program,
+As mentioned, you can test libmpr by running the test program,

     test/test